mmame/MaerklinMotorolaDecoder/README.md

 # MaerklinMotorolaDecoder
 Simple Märklin Motorola Function/Signal/Magnet Decoder

 This Arduino Project implements a simple Maerklin Motorola (2) MM2 Functio/Signal/Magnet Decoder.
-It uses the library (modified) https://github.com/mmame/MaerklinMotorola which was originally written by Michael H. (Laserlicht) (thanks!)
+It uses the modified library https://github.com/mmame/MaerklinMotorola which was originally written by Michael H. (Laserlicht) (thanks!)

 The Decoder also works on ATTiny85 so you can build very cheap MM2 decoders ;-)